evoraglobal/sieraapi-docs/source/includes/_waste-records.md

 }
 ```

-Waste record delete requests return a list of result models.
+Waste record delete requests return a list of result.

-The result models are organised into the following lists:
+The results are organised into the following lists:

 **Successful Deletions**
 Waste records which were successfully deleted